-Man, 2 teenage girls shot on New Jersey street
+3 teens shot on New Jersey street

-HAMILTON TOWNSHIP, N.J. — Police say a man and two teenage girls are recovering from gunshot wounds after they were shot on a New Jersey street.
+HAMILTON TOWNSHIP, N.J. — Police say two teenage girls and a 19-year-old man are recovering from gunshot wounds after they were shot on a New Jersey street.

 NJ.com reports that the three were in front of a Hamilton Township home shortly before 2 a.m.
 Saturday when they heard several shots fired.